 How To Lower pH In Aquarium

-For example, the best pH for discus fish is 6.5, while the best pH for a salt water aquarium is between 7.6 and 8.4.
+For example, the best pH for discus fish is 6.5, while the best pH for a saltwater aquarium is between 7.6 and 8.4.

 1. Using Driftwood To Lower pH

-Driftwood is one of the most attractive, simple, and long-lasting ways to lower pH in the aquarium.
+Fish Tank Driftwood is one of the most attractive, simple, and long-lasting ways to lower pH in the aquarium.

 Not only do they lower pH, but they also act as a filter, removing contaminants from the water.
-The more course or porous the piece, the better it will be as a pH altering agent.
+The more course or porous the piece, the better it will be as a pH-altering agent.

 With driftwood, the discoloration can be mostly avoided by boiling the piece until the water runs clear.
-This usually just takes a few minutes, depending on size.
+This usually takes a few minutes, depending on size.

-The catch 22, is that the longer the piece is boiled, the less effective it becomes at lowering the pH.
+The catch-22 is that the longer the piece is boiled, the less effective it becomes at lowering the pH.
 So be careful not to overdo it!

 Be careful when purchasing pieces of driftwood at pet stores: raw wood that’s been boiled or soaked is perfect, as is anything intended for the aquarium.

-This makes it easy to rinse clean, and to withstand the rays of heat-lamps.
+This makes it easy to rinse clean and allows it to withstand the rays of heat lamps.
 These chemicals can be deadly for fish, so make sure you choose aquarium driftwood.

-2. Lowering pH With Peat Moss
+2. Peat Moss For Aquarium

 However, like driftwood, it too can discolor the water.
-To avoid this discoloration, simply soak the moss in water for a few days, changing it occasionally until it runs clear.
+To avoid this discoloration, soak the moss in water for a few days, changing it occasionally until it runs clear.

 Initially, peat tends to yield a strong yellow color.
-The results are well worth the preparation though, just place the peat moss into a filter bag and drop into your existing filter.
+The results are well worth the preparation, though; just place the peat moss into a filter bag and drop it into your existing filter.

 Fluval has a great reputation for its high-quality aquarium products.
-These granules are ideal for canister filters, but can be placed in a hang-on-the-back filter as mentioned above.
+These granules are ideal for canister filters but can be placed in a hang-on-the-back filter, as mentioned above.

 These water softener pillows are also very affordable and easy to use.
 They achieve the same thing as the Fluval granules, using peat.